Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Oscillatory Regime

 In the coordinates we have chosen, Eq.~(\ref{diff:sterile}) implies that the frequency of the oscillation $\omega_{\rm vac}$ induced by the vacuum term $H_N^{\rm vac}$ increases with $z^2$, whereas the thermal contribution $H_N^{\rm th}$ results in a constant oscillation frequency $\omega_{\rm th}$.
 For this reason the nonzero thermal oscillation may be of importance at early times when the vacuum oscillation has not started yet.
 However, one can show that $\omega_{\rm vac}$ is automatically larger than $\omega_{\rm th}$ at the time of the first oscillation $z_{\rm osc}$ when imposing $z_\text{eq}\gg z_\text{osc}$:

 with $\mathfrak{h}_{\rm th}=0.23$.
 This implies that in the oscillatory regime the thermal effects may only have lead to a small fraction of a full flavour oscillation by the time when the first oscillation due to the vacuum masses already has been completed.
 Since the main part of the active charge is generated during the first oscillation, one can consider the contribution from the thermal masses as a perturbation.
-Furthermore, in the oscillatory scenario the effect of the temperature dependent Higgs vacuum expectation value can be neglected completely since it just becomes import at times $z\gg z_{\rm osc}$.

 It is easy to show that the perturbative corrections to $\delta n_{ij}$ arising due to the presence of $H_N^{\rm th}$ vanish at order $\mathcal{O}(\mathfrak{h}_{\rm th}/\gamma_{\rm av}|Y^*Y^t|)$ as the leading order term of the out-of-equilibrium distribution is $\delta n_{ij} = - n^\text{eq} \delta_{ij}$ and hence